HarperDB/mcp-server/README.md

 ### Prerequisites

 - [Harper](https://docs.harperdb.io/docs/deployments/install-harperdb/) stack installed globally.
-- Ensure HarperDB is configured and running with necessary databases and schemas.
+- Ensure HarperDB v4.5.10 or later is configured and running with necessary databases and schemas.
 - Environment variable `HOST` should be set to the base URL of your server.
 This is used to construct resource URIs.

 ### Deploying to Harper